McQueen family: Reception

 Introduced by Bryan Kirkwood, the McQueen family has proved popular with fans, being nominated individually for various awards.
 At the British Soap Awards, Gemma Merna (Carmel) was nominated for Sexiest Female in 2007.
 Jennifer Metcalfe (Mercedes) was nominated for the same award in 2007, 2008 and 2009.
 In 2009, Metcalfe was nominated for Best Actress.
 Merna also won the award for Best Comedy Performance and was nominated for Best Actress in 2008.
 James Sutton (John Paul) was nominated for Best Actor and Best Dramatic Performance in 2007.
 In 2008, Sutton was nominated for Sexiest Male and Best Actor.
 In 2009, Barry Sloane (Niall) was nominated for Sexiest Male and Villain of the Year.
 The church explosion, caused by Niall, was nominated for Spectacular Scene.
 In the 2009 Inside Soap Awards, the McQueens won the award for Best Family.

 In late 2008, Kirkwood introduced the cousin of the McQueen sisters, Theresa.
 It was announced she was to "shake up Hollyoaks".
 Actress Jorgie Porter stated "I absolutely love the McQueens, I'm so glad I'm in that family!
 They're dead inviting, and they look after you.
 They took me under their wing, and they've taught me loads as well."
 Jorgie Porter was nominated for 'Best Newcomer' in the 2009 British Soap Awards.
 Hollyoaks producer, Lucy Allan stated that the McQueens are "our favourite family of fun."
 As part of a Christmas special in 2008, the McQueens appeared together on All Star Family Fortunes, where Nicole Barber-Lane (Myra), Nick Pickard (Tony), Jennifer Metcalfe (Mercedes), Gemma Merna (Carmel) and Claire Cooper (Jacqui) played against the Dingle family from Emmerdale.
-In 2022, the McQueens were nominated for Best Family at the British Soap Awards.
+In 2022, the McQueens were shortlisted for Best Family at the British Soap Awards.
+That same year, the family was shortlisted for "Best Family" for the 2022 Inside Soap Awards.

+They were also longlisted for the same award the following year.
+In 2023, Alex Ross from Planet Radio noted that the family was "still very popular with fans."
+In 2024, The McQueens were once again longlisted for "Best family at the 2024 Inside Soap Awards.